-Review of Students Who Submit Field Applications Late (Beyond Due Date) or Fail to Respond to Field Office Communications Regarding Placement delaying their advancement in the MSW program.
-In some cases, a Status Review may be recommended.
+Review of Students Who Submit Field Applications Late (Beyond Due Date) or Fail to Respond to Field Office Communications Regarding Placement recommended.
 It is expected that students will be monitoring their UB Email.
 See the Placement Process section below for related deadlines.